DAHOTOYIII/se-output/siem/README.md

 ![Alt Text](../assets/wazuh_ports.png)

-12. Now you can use the Wazuh SIEM/XDR for Security Events and Compliance Monitoring
+12. You can now use the Wazuh SIEM/XDR for Security Events and Compliance Monitoring

  ![Alt Text](../assets/security-events1.png)